 section of each chapter contains teaching ideas, and these range from

 elementary-school level to graduate level.
 Finally, every chapter has a

 project, with instructions written for and tested by crafters.

-Below is a list of chapter titles, authors, types of mathematics, and projects.
 There is an index with both mathematics and craft terms, and the usual acknowledgements, credits, table of contents, and such.

 Symmetry Patterns in Cross Stitch by Mary D.

 geometry, group theory / project: cross-stitched pillow